 If you are photographing landscapes, look for an s-curve such as a river curve, a road, a coastline, a wall, etc. If you can pull this off it will make your book hold the viewer’s interest without their eyes going off the page.

 If this layout concept is sounding way too complicated for you, don’t stress about it.
-Most photo services, such as Mixbook, My Publisher icon and Shutterflyicon (my personal favorites), have an excellent assortment of ready-made templates and page layouts that will do the work for you, and all you need to do is drop in your photos.
+Most photo services, such as Mixbook, My Publisher and Shutterfly (my personal favorites), have an excellent assortment of ready-made templates and page layouts that will do the work for you, and all you need to do is drop in your photos.

 The takeaway is to plan your shots, take more than you think you need, and only use the best.
 Vary your layouts on each page for more visual interest.
 Also, be sure to add appropriate captions and text as needed then print and enjoy!